abedhadipour/predict_half_marathon/README.md

 ## 🌐 Web App

-A basic Streamlit interface allows users to input their race and training data and receive a predicted finish time.
+A basic Streamlit interface allows users to input their data and receive a predicted finish time.
 Try it locally with:

 ```bash
 streamlit run streamlit_app.py